Skills Over MCPs: Context-Efficient Agent Capabilities

 4. Return clean, formatted output

-You create a scalable toolkit that grows without bloating your agent's context window.
+You get a scalable toolkit that grows without bloating your agent's context window.

 # 1. Create the structure